copilot-platforms/tasks-app/.github/PULL_REQUEST_TEMPLATE.md

 ### Testing Criteria

-- [ ] Test Criterias (explain how the you did testing for this PR mentioning all the cases you tested for) [Loom](video link going through the test criteria)
+- [ ] Test Criterias (explain how you did testing for this PR mentioning all the cases you tested for) [Loom](video link going through the test criteria)

 ### Notes